reddelexc/hackerone-reports/tops_by_program/TOPTHEINTERNET.md

 35. [Exim use-after-free vulnerability while reading mail header involving BDAT commands](https://hackerone.com/reports/296991) to The Internet - 5 upvotes, $0
 36. [Malicious Server can force read any file on clients system with default configuration in MySQL Clients](https://hackerone.com/reports/171593) to The Internet - 5 upvotes, $0
 37. [Bypassing Same Origin Policy With JSONP APIs and Flash](https://hackerone.com/reports/10373) to The Internet - 4 upvotes, $3000
-38. [Denial of service in libxml2, using malicious lzma file to consume available system memory](https://hackerone.com/reports/270059) to The Internet - 4 upvotes, $0
+38. [OpenSSH / dropbearSSHd xauth command injection](https://hackerone.com/reports/122113) to The Internet - 4 upvotes, $1500
-39. [CVE-2017-11367: Global buffer overflow (READ of size 4) in shoco C library ](https://hackerone.com/reports/250581) to The Internet - 4 upvotes, $0
+39. [Denial of service in libxml2, using malicious lzma file to consume available system memory](https://hackerone.com/reports/270059) to The Internet - 4 upvotes, $0
-40. [Two vulnerability in GNU binutils](https://hackerone.com/reports/323017) to The Internet - 4 upvotes, $0
+40. [CVE-2017-11367: Global buffer overflow (READ of size 4) in shoco C library ](https://hackerone.com/reports/250581) to The Internet - 4 upvotes, $0
-41. [FREAK: Factoring RSA_EXPORT Keys to Impersonate TLS Servers](https://hackerone.com/reports/50170) to The Internet - 3 upvotes, $7500
+41. [Two vulnerability in GNU binutils](https://hackerone.com/reports/323017) to The Internet - 4 upvotes, $0
-42. [open redirect in rfc6749](https://hackerone.com/reports/26962) to The Internet - 3 upvotes, $3000
+42. [FREAK: Factoring RSA_EXPORT Keys to Impersonate TLS Servers](https://hackerone.com/reports/50170) to The Internet - 3 upvotes, $7500
-43. [OpenSSH / dropbearSSHd xauth command injection](https://hackerone.com/reports/122113) to The Internet - 3 upvotes, $1500
+43. [open redirect in rfc6749](https://hackerone.com/reports/26962) to The Internet - 3 upvotes, $3000
 44. [Mercurial can be tricked into granting authorized users access to the Python debugger](https://hackerone.com/reports/222020) to The Internet - 3 upvotes, $500
 45. [Silent omission of certificate hostname verification in LibreSSL and BoringSSL](https://hackerone.com/reports/329645) to The Internet - 3 upvotes, $0
 46. [pngcrush double-free/segfault could result in DoS (CVE-2015-7700)](https://hackerone.com/reports/93546) to The Internet - 3 upvotes, $0